zng-ui/zng/TODO/_current.md

 # Localization

-* No lang selected on init.
-    - Also test selector with read-only var, must not show two options selected.

 * Test system lang change.
     - Windows forces a log-out to change lang, how to test the event?